augchan42/augchan42.github.io/_posts/2024-06-08-Integrating Shadcn.md

 ## Conclusion

-Overall, the dev experience of shadcn is decent.
-But you definitely need to know how to navigate the sample project to see how things are actually done to get the components to work.
-It's not as simple as copy pasting the component code (despite what they say).
+Overall, the developer experience with Shadcn is quite good.
+However, you definitely need to explore their sample project to understand the actual implementation details to get the components working correctly.
+It's not always as simple as just copying and pasting the component code, even though their documentation might suggest that.